wolacinio/wconfig/README.md

 # README #

-This is a simple program which support in file configuration users.
+This is a simple program to edit your favorite files.

 ### What is this repository for? ###